Jiang Jinfu

 Jiang Jinfu (蒋劲夫 (蔣勁夫, Jiǎng Jìngfū), born 2 September 1991) is a Chinese actor and model.

 Life and career

-Jiang was born in Changsha, Hunan, China on 2 September 1991.
+Jiang was born in Changsha, Hunan.
 After graduating from Yali High School, he attended Shanghai Theatre Academy in 2009 and graduated in 2013.
-Jiang worked as a print model before entering entertainment industry, and one of his most well-known modeling works included the Chinese fiction The Left Ear.
-In 2011, Jiang signed a contract with Tangren Media, and gained massive attention after starring as the leading actor in the 2012 drama Xuan-Yuan Sword: Scar of Sky.
+Initially a model, Jiang became the cover model for the inaugural issue of the youth magazine Firefly and served as a book model for Rao Xueman's novel The Left Ear in 2009.
+In 2011, Jiang signed a contract with Tangren Media, and gained attention after starring as the leading actor in the 2012 drama Xuan-Yuan Sword: Scar of Sky.

-In 2015, Jiang embarked a conflict with his agent company Tangren Media and set up his own studio.
-In 2018, Jiang decided to study abroad in Japan, and suspended his acting career.
+In 2015, Jiang entered into a dispute with his agency, Tangren Media, and established his own studio.
+On December 29, 2016, the second-instance verdict in Jiang's contract termination case with Tangren was announced.
+Jiang lost the case for the second time, with the court rejecting his request to terminate the management contract and upholding the original first-instance judgment.
+His management contract with Tangren remained in effect and was set to expire in March 2018.
+In April 2018, Jiang announced that he would study abroad in Japan and suspended his acting career.